 If you have relationships, both of old, and existing clients, as well as friends, business associates, colleagues, relatives and so forth, then you should rightly, benevolently and ethically program them to bring referrals into your business.
 Your old clients will still be one of the safest, easiest, least risky sources of generating new business, whether by repurchase or buy referrals.
 Statistics point out that it costs 6 – 7 times as much to bring in a new client than to resell to an existing one, also referral systems if deployed right have the potential to increase your business anything from 40% – 100%!

-So why can’t you work to discover the top 20% of customers are that are responsible for 80% of your sale, treating them right, rewarding them and programming them for more purchases?
+So why can’t you work to discover the top 20% of customers that are responsible for 80% of your sale, treat them right, reward them and program them for more purchases?
 These can be very strong sources of referrals (word of mouth evangelism) and repurchase.

 What about your Unique Selling Proposition: that promise, that commitment you make to clients to stand out shoulder high in their minds as an ultimate value provider, making them choose you rather than your competitor.
 Have you worked on it?
 Sharpened it?
 Tested it?
 Made it visible and clear to your target audience?
 Have you directed it for maximum result?
 Most likely (as with most businesses), the answer will be “No”, but the USP is one of the greatest drivers of businesses – as you’ll come to learn on this platform.

-What about putting platforms like Hexavian Business Club into good use, being active in Decoded meetings, volunteering for projects, and advertising on the website of a community where you are known and visible; wouldn’t that cost less and have more impact than doing it the other way?
+What about putting platforms like Hexavian Business Club into good use, being active in Decoded meetings, attending our retreats, volunteering for projects, and advertising on the website of a community where you are known and visible; wouldn’t that cost less and have more impact than doing it the other way?